 outside the reception

 When everyone gathered around at the doorsteps of the reception, the bride came out from the chamber.
-She’s still covered in red silk veil.
-Her maid of honor assisted her down the carriage to the red carpet where the groom awaited for her arrival.
+She’s still covered in a red silk veil.
+Her maid of honor assisted her down the carriage to the red carpet where the groom waited for her arrival.